What is endocarditis?

 The main treatment for endocarditis is antibiotics, initially through an intravenous (IV) drip.
 You will have repeated blood tests, x-rays and other imaging tests to monitor your progress.
 Some people with endocarditis need surgery to remove infected tissue and to rebuild or replace damaged heart valves.

-Endocarditis can recur, so your health will be monitored for the following year or so.
+Endocarditis can come back, so your health will be monitored for the following year or so.
 You’ll learn how to reduce the chance of reinfection and how to recognise it if it occurs.

 Measures to help prevent endocarditis include: